Karan-Singh-01/terraform-aws/Simple_Serverless_Project/README.md

 11. IAM Role and Policy: Manages permissions for secure resource interaction.
 12. IAM Role Policy Attachment: Attaches policies for necessary permissions.

-**NOTE** If you are using API proxy integration with Lambda then you need to make a few changes in the code, check out my medium blog post for the same:
+**NOTE:** If you are using API proxy integration with Lambda then you need to make a few changes in the code, check out my medium blog post for the same:

 **Troubleshooting:**